romeerez/orchid-orm/docs/src/guide/columns-overview.md

 ## Column types

-Each column type has a specific database type, input type, and output type.
+Each column type has a specific database type, input type, output type, and query type:

+- **database type** is used in migrations to add columns of a specific type, such as `integer`, `varchar`.
+- **input type** is used when creating or updating records.
+- **output type** is a type of data returned by the database when selecting data.
+- **query type** is the type accepted for a column when applying `where`.

-In most cases, input and output are the same, but in some cases may differ.
+In most cases, input, output, and query type are the same, but in some cases may differ.

-For example, `timestamp` will be returned as a string by default (this may be overridden), but when creating or updating it may accept `string` or `Date`.
+For example, `timestamp` will be returned as a string by default (this may be overridden), but when creating or updating it may accept a epoch integer, or string, or a Date object.

 ```ts
 // get createdAt field from the first table record